-Without a doubt everyone knows that Los Angeles is the capital of movie production and home to many of the world’s top film studios.
+Without a doubt, everyone knows that Los Angeles is the capital of movie production and home to many of the world’s top film studios.
 Those who are interested in movies can take tours to two of the most influential studios: Universal and Warner Brothers.

-You also need to consider that both studios are constantly producing movies and TV series and therefore rebuilding their stages, closing some parts for filming and adding more things.
+You also need to consider that both studios are constantly producing movies and TV series.
+Therefore rebuilding their stages, closing some parts for filming, and adding more things.

 Warner Bros vs Universal Studios

 Universal Studios theme parks are now all over the world and you can visit them in Orlando, Singapore, and Hong Kong, but the most important one is Universal Studios Los Angeles as this is where the magic happens.

 It’s the only Universal park where you can see the actual filming locations of many amazing movies.

 You won’t find crazy roller coasters at Universal Hollywood, as you can find at Universal Orlando.
 But, don’t worry as there are plenty of traditional rides and a studio tour.
 Plus, you will find a lot of character encounters you won’t find in Orlando – for example the Transformers.

 Plus, recently a Nintendo World opened at Universal Hollywood so it’s a whole new level of excitement.

 Start your visit at Universal with the Minion ride because it always gets the longest lines!
 That’s when I found out that almost every ‘ride’ at the park isn’t actually a ride.